12 Determinants and Eigensystems

 the scalar \lambda is an eigenvalue for \mathbf{A},

-the non-zero vector \mathbf{x} is an eigenvector associated with \lambda for \mathbf{A}.
+and the non-zero vector \mathbf{x} is an eigenvector associated with \lambda for \mathbf{A}.

 Eigenspace

-\begin{aligned} \mathbf{A} \mathbf{x} & = \lambda \mathbf{x} \\ (\mathbf{A} - \lambda \mathbf{I}) \mathbf{x} & = 0 \\ \mathbf{x} & \in N (\mathbf{A} - \lambda \mathbf{I}), \\ \end{aligned}
+\begin{aligned} \mathbf{A} \mathbf{x} & = \lambda \mathbf{x} \\ (\mathbf{A} - \lambda \mathbf{I}) \mathbf{x} & = 0 \\ \mathbf{x} & \in N (\mathbf{A} - \lambda \mathbf{I}). \\ \end{aligned}

 Because of \mathbf{x} \neq \mathbf{0} and rank-nullity theorem,